 1A.
 Risk Assessment

 Risk assessment involves identifying hazards and classifying them by the level of risk.
-This is often done by considering the chances the hazard will contribute to an incident and the potential severity of the incident.
-As Z10 notes, you can assess risk in a numeric manner (quantitative) or a descriptive manner (qualitative).
+This is generally done by ranking hazards by both the (1) chances that they’ll cause an incident and (b) the severity of that incident in a matrix.

 There are many methods of risk assessment.
 Z10 suggests using methods that are most appropriate to the hazards and processes at your workplace.